thangadurairajapandiyan/notes/gerrit/basics.md

 To push directly to master you need a proper access.

 ### To add permissions to push directly to branch without code-review process
-1. Craete a Group and add users to that group
+1. Create a Group and add users to that group
 ![Adding user to group](https://github.com/vigneshsweekaran/notes/blob/master/gerrit/gerrit-adding-users-to-group.PNG)